 Select "Create filter with this search".

 In the box titled “When a message arrives that matches this search” select the check-box “Never send it to spam".

 Select "apply to matching conversations" and then hit the "Create filter" button.

 OK..
 That should finally do it for you and create a Gmail Whitelist that will always work!

 If you still encounter problems, it is time to contact Google and see if there is some other reason that they are still flagging an Email as Spam.

 Helpful Tips for creating your Gmail Whitelist Filter:

-- Please also refer to Gmails help page: Legitimate mail is marked as spam.
+Please also refer to Gmails help page: Bulk Senders Guidelines.